 Medical School Requirements

-Evaluation of Student Performance - Classes Entering 2019, 2020
+Assessment of Student Performance - Classes Entering 2020, 2021, 2022

-Faculty members assess student performance in the foundational blocks as pass/fail, in the third year clinical clerkships as pass with distinction/pass/fail, and in the fourth year as pass/fail.
+Faculty members assess student performance in the foundational blocks as pass/fail, in the third-year clinical clerkships as pass with distinction/pass/fail, and in the fourth year as pass/fail.
 Class rank is determined by grade point average in the third year.
 Students may earn Honors based on two main criteria: academic performance and successful completion of a scholarly project.

-Evaluation of Student Performance - Classes Entering 2017, 2018
+Assessment of Student Performance - Class Entering 2023

-Faculty members assess student performance in the foundational blocks as pass/fail, in the third year clinical clerkships as pass with distinction/pass/fail, and in the fourth year as pass/fail.
+Faculty members assess student performance in the foundational blocks, the third-year clinical clerkships, and the fourth year as pass/fail.
 Class rank is determined by total aggregate performance.
-Students may earn Honors based on two main criteria: academic performance and successful completion of a scholarly project.
+Students may earn Honors based on two main criteria: honors in academics and honors in clinical skills.

 Withdrawal or Leave of Absence